 While all cancers start from some sort of defective cells, Petre says that the body should recognize and remove those cells, often using autophagic processes.
 That’s why some researchers are looking at the possibility that autophagy may lower the risk of cancer.

-While there’s no scientific evidence to back this up, Petre says some suggest that many cancerous cells can be removed through autophagy.
+While there’s no scientific evidence to back this up, Petre says some

 “This is how the body polices the cancer villains,” she explains.
 “Recognizing and destroying what went wrong and triggering the repairing mechanism does contribute to lowering the risk of cancer.”